robotframework/robotframework/doc/userguide/src/CreatingTestData/AdvancedFeatures.rst

 times and from Robot Framework version 4.0 onwards IF block is included in the syntax.

-Simple conditional execution can be done with IF block.
+Conditional execution can be done with IF block.

 .. sourcecode:: robotframework